mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/lame/index.md

 [RevShells](https://www.revshells.com/) configured to obtain a `/bin/bash`
 shell.

-Therefore, after logging in to the SMB server, the command I should enter to exploit this CVE is:
+Therefore, after logging in to the SMB server, the command we should enter to exploit this CVE is:

 ```sh